arnaudbos/i-rant/content/clojutre-finland-2018-review.md

 jump straight into the code, see what data goes in and what goes out, fire a REPL to start experimenting.

-However from a beginner's point of view it is a bit rude, and we all could benefit from better documentation.
+However from a beginner's point of view it is a bit rude, and we could all benefit from better documentation.

 Rust has [docs.rs](docs.rs), and now, Clojure has [cljdoc!](https://cljdoc.xyz/)

-Cljdoc is an initiative by [Martin Klepsch](https://twitter.com/martinklepsch) to encourage better library authors to write better documentation without the hassle of building it.
+Cljdoc is an initiative by [Martin Klepsch](https://twitter.com/martinklepsch) to encourage library authors to write better documentation without the hassle of building it.

-The project is young but very promising, and the roadmap includes really interesting features such as attaching code examples to vars or integrating `clojure.spec` to navigate from function to function inside or accross library boundaries.
+The project is young but very promising, and the roadmap includes interesting features such as attaching code examples to vars or integrating `clojure.spec` to navigate from function to function inside or accross library boundaries.